shiki-tak/finschia-sdk/docs/migrations/chain-upgrade-guide-044.md

 git checkout release/v0.42.x
 ```

-Build the `simd` binary for the latest `v0.42.x` release (the genesis binary):
+Build the `rollupd` binary for the latest `v0.42.x` release (the genesis binary):

 ```
 make build
 ```

-Reset `~/.simapp` (never do this in a production environment):
+Reset `~/.l2app` (never do this in a production environment):

 ```
-./build/simd unsafe-reset-all
+./build/rollupd unsafe-reset-all
 ```

-Configure the `simd` binary for testing:
+Configure the `rollupd` binary for testing:

 ```
-./build/simd config chain-id test
+./build/rollupd config chain-id test
-./build/simd config keyring-backend test
-./build/simd config broadcast-mode block
+./build/rollupd config keyring-backend test ./build/rollupd config broadcast-mode block
 ```

 Initialize the node and overwrite any previous genesis file (never do this in a production environment):